-Plain and simple, a strong mission statement is one of the most critical pieces of your brand because it answers the BIG question: Why does my brand exist?
+Plain and simple, a strong mission statement is one of the most critical pieces of your brand because it is meant to answer the BIG question: Why does my brand exist?

 1. The Motive.
 A great mission statement should light a fire in your belly.
-Building a company is exciting but it isn’t always fun.
-A mission backed by passion and motivation is what keeps everyone coming back to work, even when the going gets tough.
+Building a company is exciting, but it isn’t always fun.
+A mission backed by passion is what motivates the organization and keeps everyone coming back to work, even when the going gets tough.
+Having trouble with this?

 2. Accountability.
-To do lists are all the hype these days.
-Think of your mission statement as a daily, weekly, and monthly check list.
+Checklists are all the hype these days.
+Think of your mission statement as a daily, weekly, and monthly accountability partner.
 You should be able to read it and ask, “Did I accomplish this today?” or “Does adding this new product/service still allow us to accomplish our mission?”

 3. The Who.
 Without your audience it would be nearly impossible for your brand to exist.
 Who stands to gain the most from your brand?
 Is it the planet, children in Africa, or Phoenix Lady bosses?
 Don’t forget to include them in your mission.

 4. The Solution.
 What’s more important than calling out your audience is addressing what you can do for them.
-What are there pain points, desires, aspirations?
-How do you help them relive their pain or reach their ideal selves?
+What are their pain points, desires, aspirations?
+How do you help them alleviate their pain or reach their ideal selves?